 How to Calculate and Claim Higher Rate Tax Relief

-As pensions now have greater flexibility for access, and are more attractive from a tax perspective, larger pension contributions are becoming more frequent for those who are higher rate taxpayers.
-This article will therefore provide an overview of how higher rate tax relief is calculated and how it is claimed – of interest to CII pensions or taxation-related exam takers.
+As pensions now have greater flexibility and are attractive from a tax perspective, larger pension contributions are commonplace for higher rate or additional rate taxpayers.
+In this article, we will focus on how higher rate tax relief is calculated and how it is claimed.
+This should be of interest to anyone studying towards the R04 or other CII pension-related exams.

 First, we need to calculate how much of the client’s income is in the higher rate band.
-I’m sure many of you can do this quickly, however I will break down the full steps for those who need to build their understanding of this process.
+I’m sure many of you can do this quickly, however, let’s break down the full steps for those who need to build their understanding of this process.

 The next stage is to calculate what the pension tax relief will be.

-You will automatically receive basic rate tax relief on the £20,000 gross contribution, and so the client only pays £16,000 into the pension, with HMRC providing the rest.
+Let’s assume the client’s pension scheme uses the relief at source method.
+The client will automatically receive basic rate tax relief on the £20,000 gross contribution (£4,000), and so the client only pays £16,000 into the pension, with HMRC providing the rest.

-As only £17,000 is subject to higher rate tax, this is the limit of gross contribution that will receive higher rate tax relief.
+As only £9,730 is subject to higher rate tax, this is the limit of the gross contribution that will receive higher rate tax relief.

 Factors to Consider and Double-Check

-- Are you also recommended regular contributions?
+- Is the client also making regular contributions?
 Don’t forget to take these contributions from the amount that higher rate tax relief can be granted on.

 Grab the resources you need!

-If you’re studying for your CII R03 exam, and you’re a little worried about exam day, grab our free taster to try out one of Brand Financial Training’s resources for yourself.
-Click the link to download the R03 mock paper taster now!
+If you’re studying for your CII R04 exam, and you’re a little worried about exam day, grab our free taster to try out one of Brand Financial Training’s resources for yourself.
+Click the link to download the R04 mock paper taster now!